 Spark Theory [which posits that relationships without The Spark of enough Spark are doomed] completely ignores arranged marriages, which are often strong and lasting relationships, albeit less common these days.
 My parents knew each other for under a week before wedding and have been married for 38 years, most of them happy.

 My maternal grandfather’s cousin was married to my paternal grandmother’s cousin, which is how the match was made.
 In the early 1970s, my father was getting his Masters at SUNY-Stony Brook on Long Island, but did not yet have a green card, so he could not go back to India to visit his family without fear of being unable to re-enter the United States.
-My mother was also still in her first year of medical school residency in Hyderabad, so my grandfathers began writing each other letters to keep each other abreast of the children’s progress.
+My mother was also still in her first year of medical school residency in Hyderabad and her one requirement for her future husband was that he have a green card.
+My grandfathers began corresponding [via physical paper letters…in the mail…in India] to keep each other abreast of their children’s progress.
 In the middle of 1974, my mother and her father took an overnight train from Hyderabad to Madras [Chennai] to meet my father’s family for the day [having only once done a day-trip via train from Delhi to Agra in 2001, which was a mere 250 miles round-trip, I can barely begin to imagine what that 800-mile round-trip day journey must have been like in India in the 1970s].
 Around December 1974, my mother finished her first year of residency, and a few months later in March 1975 my father finally got his green card.

 He booked a 2-week trip home to Madras in mid-April 1975.
 After seeing his family in Madras, he traveled to Hyderabad [again, just for a day!] to meet my mother and her family for the first time…and they wed 3 or 4 days later at the start of May 1975.
 My father flew back to the United States a week later; my mother joined him in September 1975.
 They settled in Pennsylvania and my sister was born September 1976.
 In July 1977, my mother had to move to Bed-Stuy, Brooklyn [which, even today, is kind of scary] to complete her residency, so my sister was shipped off to Madras while my mother lived in Brooklyn and my father in Pennsylvania.
 They lived apart for 4-5 months until my father found a job in NJ and joined my mother in Brooklyn.
 My sister did not return the United States until 1979, almost 2 years later.
 In the meantime, my parents had bought their first home in NJ in 1978.